alan-turing-institute/RCTab/paper/paper.md

 ## Statement of Need

 Institutions are adopting cloud platforms, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform, for their operational and research computing infrastructure.
-However, on-demand pricing can present challenges for organisations that require certainty in their expenditure.
+However, on-demand pricing[^1], can present challenges for organisations that require certainty in their expenditure.
 This is especially true for organisations with technical users, who require both autonomy and access to the latest hardware, such as multi-GPU virtual machines.
 The limitations of budget monitoring and enforcing tools can require organisations to either limit the number of users accessing resources and the type of resources they can access or employ dedicated staff to monitor resource usage and costs.
 Neither approach is ideal: the former can restrict the cloud's potential, while the latter is time-consuming and error-prone.

 Microsoft Azure, which is the focus of this work, offers tools for managing costs, such as [budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets), [cost alerts](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-mgt-alerts-monitor-usage-spending), and [cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
 These tools are designed for individual subscriptions, and they do not scale effectively for organisations with many subscriptions.
-Moreover, they do not offer a mechanism to impose strict limits on spending or specify the duration for which a budget is valid.
+Moreover, they do not offer a mechanism to impose strict limits on spending, instead sending alerts when the threshold is exceeded, or specify the duration for which a budget is valid.

 Our response to this challenge is the development of [RCTab](https://rctab.readthedocs.io/), an open-source system for automating the management of subscriptions on Azure.